Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Garcilaso House|©Diego Muñoz

-Today, the Garcilaso house houses the Regional Historical Museum of Cusco, which is a monument and heritage of the country.
-This building has its origins in the Inca empire, but was rebuilt by the Spaniards and acquired by the father of Inca Garcilaso.
+Today, the Garcilaso house is included in many of the best tours of Cuzco and is functioning as the Regional Historical Museum of Cuzco, which is a monument and heritage of the country.
+This building has its antecedents in the Inca empire, but was rebuilt by the Spanish and acquired by the father of the Inca Garcilaso.
 When you are inside, you can take a walk through the thirteen permanent exhibition rooms that tell the history of the city.

 Also in this museum, you will see a plurality of exhibits, as at least six rooms are dedicated to archeology, while seven others are focused on art and ethnography, mainly indigenous.
 This will allow you to have a varied tour where you will have plenty to choose from.